bhisaac/5eFP/5eFP-SRD.md

 ## Soldier

-War has been your life for as long as you care to remember.
-You trained as a youth, studied the use of weapons and armor, learned basic survival techniques, including how to stay alive on the battlefield.
-You might have been part of a standing national army or a mercenary company, or perhaps a member of a local militia who rose to prominence during a recent war.
+~~War has been your life for as long as you care to remember.
+You trained as a youth, studied the use of weapons and armor, and learned basic survival techniques, including how to stay alive on the battlefield.
+You might have been part of a standing national army, a mercenary company, or perhaps a member of a local militia who rose to prominence during a recent war.~~

+You were trained at a young age for battle, learning how to handle weapons and armor, as well as basic survival skills.
+You have spent most of your life amidst wars, either as a member of a standing national army, a mercenary company, or a local militia that gained prominence during a recent conflict.

 **Tool Proficiencies:** One type of gaming set, vehicles (land)